 Research is continuing into the health effects of e-cigarettes.
 However, there is growing evidence that it is not safe to use them as they contain a range of substances that have been shown to be harmful to people’s health.

 Many people who smoke find it hard to stop.
 Seek support and don’t be put off if it takes several attempts before you’re able to quit for good.
 Call Quitline on 13 7848 or speak to your doctor.

 Skin cancer is the most common cancer in Australia and one of the most preventable.
 Most skin cancers are caused by exposure to the sun’s ultraviolet (UV) radiation.
-Using sun protection will reduce your risk of skin cancer.
+Using sun protection and following SunSmart behaviour will reduce your risk.
 It’s also important to check your skin regularly and to ask your doctor how often you need a full skin check.

 UV radiation from the sun causes skin cancer, but it is also the best source of vitamin D, which is needed for healthy bones.
 The body can absorb only a limited amount of vitamin D at a time.
 Getting more sun than recommended does not increase your vitamin D levels, but it does increase your skin cancer risk.

 People who’ve had skin cancer have a higher risk of developing more skin cancers.
 Talk to your doctor about how to protect your skin from the sun, check for new skin cancers, and maintain your vitamin D levels.